14 Nov, 0830 hrs, depart Two Way Fish

 15 Nov 0800 depart St. Mary’s anchorage, making our way to

-St. Augustine(MM 775), Florida.
-Oh by the way we entered Florida waters
+Florida.
+Oh by the way we entered

 at 0930 hrs.

-At the mouth of the Amelia River, we saw yellow propylene rope floating,
+Amelia River, we saw yellow propylene rope floating,

 as we went by it was a whole spool, so we picked it up, what